 How Do Criminal Background Checks Work?

-Criminal background checks start by collecting personal information.
-This usually includes a person’s name, date of birth, and Social Security number.
-With this information, a check can be done to find any criminal records.
+The initial step in performing criminal background checks involves collecting personal information.
+This includes a person’s name, date of birth, and Social Security number to begin the background check and locate any criminal records.

 The process can look in different places for records.
 It can check local police records, court records, and even national databases.
 The goal is to find details about a person’s run-ins with the law.